Michael Valdivia Scholarship

 Essay Topic

-Please tell us about yourself and how depression and/or anxiety has affected you throughout your life.
+Please tell us about yourself.
+How has depression affected you throughout your life?
+Were drugs something you turned to?
 What hurdles have you had to overcome in order to get to this place in your life where you are now ready to pursue your passions through education or trade school?

 400–600 words